Fighting Hiring Bias

 Researchers have long identified the stress and anxiety that come from being the recipient of micro-aggressions and subtle, unprovable discrimination.
 “Am I being rejected for that promotion because of my race, my weight, my gender identity or because of some undiscussed element in my job performance?”

-This stress will only be magnified given the emotional vulnerability of being caught in a racial reckoning and a pandemic.
+This stress will only be magnified given the emotional vulnerability of being caught in a racial reckoning, a pandemic, and surging political polarization.
 Right now, black job candidates might be feeling emotionally exhausted, conspicuous, reflective.
 Asian candidates might be reeling from coronavirus-related discrimination.
+LGBTQIA2S+ candidates might be drained by loud voices and decision-making bodies questioning their very existence.
 It is important for all those affected – even in the midst of a driving job search – to prioritize self-care and, before feeling overwhelmed, to seek social or professional support.

 Some who face bias find strength in working with social groups or non-profits to fight structural inequities in jobs and workplaces.